meshtastic/meshtastic/docs/software/plugins/store-forward.md

 } MeshPacket_Delayed;
 ```

-* NO_DELAY - The packet was set in real time.
+* NO_DELAY - The packet was sent in real time.
 Store and Forward had no hand in this message.
 This is the default case.
 * DELAYED_BROADCAST - This is a delayed message.
 The 'to' of the packet has been directed at a named user but was previously a broadcast packet.
 * DELAYED_DIRECT - This is a delayed message.
 The 'to' of the packet has been directed at a named user but was previously a direct packet.